Apply for an Innovation Grant

 -

-Eligibility: Organizations or individuals that create nonpharmacologic programs that demonstrate innovation, authentic engagement, and measurable impact.
+Eligibility: Nonprofit organizations or individuals that create nonpharmacologic programs that demonstrate innovation, authentic engagement, and measurable impact.
 Please note: Individual applicants must either be employed by a nonprofit organization or have an established fiscal sponsor in order to be eligible.

 -

-Focus Areas: Arts, culture, music, intergenerational activities, physical exercise, community engagement, and reducing stigma.
+Focus Areas: Arts, culture, music, intergenerational activities, physical exercise, community engagement, cognitive health / wellbeing and reducing stigma.

 -

-Criteria: Must align with the I’m Still Here Principles and meet defined Assessment Criteria.
+Criteria: Must align with the I’m Still Here Principles and meet defined criteria.

 -